 So, would a ~25% sales tax on cannabis items be too much for anyone?
-At risk of offending the people who help pay my mortgage by using my law firm, I don’t think so.
+At risk of offending some of the people who help pay my mortgage by using my law firm for their cannabis legal work: I don’t think so.
 Today, anyone can walk into one of the sleekest cannabis shops in Portland and buy a top-of-the-line box of 10 gumdrops, at 5mg/THC each.
 This box costs $20, inclusive of tax.
 This means you can get plenty high 10 times for $20, or $2 a ride.
 That’s incredibly cheap!
 If you must pay $21.40 and not $20, it’s still quite a deal.
 From a tax theory perspective – where the goal is achieving price points sufficient to offset negative externalities – the 25% tax is arguably still too low.

 Sales have gone through the roof in Oregon during the pandemic and those big numbers are here to stay.
 People will pay the tax and stores should be fine.